JDXpert Jobs

 JOB SUMMARY

-Completes patient assignments and stabilizes transport patients.
+Completes patient assignments and stabilizes patients.

 Sets priorities, adapting to changing patient situations and initiating action to reduce or correct risk in response to data indicating urgent and/or emergent risk.